firegloves/MemPOI/README.md

 |demo | Demo | MEMPOI | Comment in column without title |

 In this example :
-* The selected column 'username' doesn't a custom configuration
+* The selected column 'username' doesn't need a custom configuration
 * The selected column 'fname' needs a custom configuration to display "First name"
 * The selected column 'lname' needs a custom configuration to display "Last name"
 * The selected column 'comment' needs a custom configuration to display an empty text